 All of this is true because human beings are designed for sexual union with a person of the opposite sex within the context of a covenantal marriage.
+While sexual intercourse has several purposes (e.g. enjoyment and intimacy between partners) the only purpose of sexual organs themselves is reproduction.
 Human reproduction can only arise naturally in a relationship between a male and a female; the male and female reproductive systems complement each other for the purpose of procreation.
 To put it another way, each human being only has half a reproductive system - the other half belongs to a person of the opposite sex.
 Same-sex sexual activity by its very nature rejects this purpose of sexed bodies.

 But there is a further dimension to human sexuality.
-Human sexuality and marriage reflect the relationship between Christ and His Church, where Christ is the husband and the Church is His wife.26 In this covenantal relationship, two Christs do not come together and neither do two Churches.
-One Christ and one Church come together.
-The a social construct that encompasses sexual attraction, sexual identity, and sexual behaviour.
+Human sexuality and marriage reflect the relationship between Christ and His Church, where Christ is the husband and the Church is His a social construct that encompasses sexual attraction, sexual identity, and sexual behaviour.